- What is Section 80GGC?

 In a nutshell, Section 80GGC aims to ensure that electoral funding is transparent and free from corrupt practices.
 The tax deductions for donations under this section enable individuals to support their nation's political system while reducing their tax liability.

-The process to claim tax deduction under this section is quite easy.
+The process for claiming a tax deduction under this section is relatively easy.

 The taxpayer will generally file their ITR as they do, and while filing it, they will enter the amount of the contribution made under section 80GGC in the allotted space.
 As a salaried individual, you must give all relevant donation details to your designated employer so they can include them in Form 16.